-(1) The trailing stockholder servicing fee paid on the Class T shares will terminate upon the occurrence of certain events, including with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source (including dealer manager fees, selling commissions, trailing stockholder servicing fees and any other underwriting compensation paid to participating broker-dealers with respect such Class T shares in the stockholder account) would be in excess of 8.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class T shares determined at the time of the most recent purchase of the Class T shares held in such account.
+(1) The trailing stockholder servicing fees paid by our advisor with respect to our Class T shares are paid with respect to ongoing services provided to our stockholders in relation to their investments in Class T shares, which ongoing services may include providing ongoing or regular account or portfolio maintenance for the stockholder, assisting with recordkeeping, responding to investor inquiries regarding distribution payments, providing services to investors related to the share repurchase program, offering to meet with the stockholder to provide overall guidance on the stockholder's investment in us or to answer questions about the account statement or valuations, or providing other similar services as the stockholder may reasonably require in connection with his or her investment.
+While we expect that the participating broker-dealer of record for a Class A stockholder or Class I stockholder may provide similar services to a Class A stockholder or Class I stockholder, respectively, it is under no contractual obligation with us to do so, and a stockholder servicing fee will not be paid for such services.
+The trailing stockholder servicing fee paid on the Class T shares will terminate upon the occurrence of certain events, including with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source (including dealer manager fees, selling commissions, trailing stockholder servicing fees and any other underwriting compensation paid to participating broker-dealers with respect to the Class T shares in such stockholder account) would be in excess of 8.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class T shares determined at the time of the most recent purchase of the Class T shares held in such account.
 Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share (in the case of a limit of 8.5% of total gross investment amount) for approximately three years from the date of purchase, assuming payment of the full upfront selling commissions and dealer manager fees.
 See "Plan of Distribution-Underwriting Compensation-Upfront Selling Commissions and Dealer Manager Fees."